Skip to content

 Following the diagram for XDP example (Blue numbers):

-3. bpfman-agent then determines if it should be running on the given node, loads or unloads as needed by making gRPC calls the bpfman-rpc, which calls into the bpfman Library. bpfman behaves the same as described in the running locally example.
+3. bpfman-agent then determines if it should be running on the given node, loads or unloads as needed by making gRPC calls via bpfman-rpc, which calls into the bpfman Library. bpfman behaves the same as described in the running locally example.

-To retrieve information on the XdpProgram objects:
+To retrieve information about the ClusterBpfApplication object:

-kubectl get xdpprograms
+$ kubectl get ClusterBpfApplication

-NAME BPFFUNCTIONNAME NODESELECTOR STATUS
+NAME NODESELECTOR STATUS AGE

-kubectl get xdpprograms go-xdp-counter-example -o yaml
+$ kubectl get ClusterBpfApplication -o yaml

-kind: XdpProgram
+kind: ClusterBpfApplication

 metadata: